-immediate consequence of this operation is that some nodes along the border of the original beam are being pushed out of the new beam's coverage.
-We use an example to illustrate this point.
-Figure 5(a) shows the logical one-hop links on node 1, while Fig. 5(b) shows the beam-forming behavior on node 1.
-Suppose that we wish to extend node 1's lifetime by reducing either its beam-width or beam radius.
+beamwidth or beam radius.
 Under either technique, it is only necessary to consider the three border nodes 2, 4, and 5.
-In the case of beam radius reduction, we can consider to expose node 5 and let the beam cover only nodes 2, 3, and 4 (see Fig. 5(d)).
+In the case of beam radius reduction, we can consider to expose node 5 and let the beam cover only nodes 2, 3, and 4 [see Fig. 5(d)].
 This will result in a new downstream logical topology for node 1 in Fig. 5(c), where the previous logical link between nodes 1 and 5 is removed.
-Since node 5 (or one node in node 5's subtree) may belong to the multicast group, it has to be re-attached back to the multicast tree through another link, by means of a procedure that we will describe shortly.
-In the case of beam-width reduction, we can consider to remove node 2 or 4 following the same approach.
+Since node 5 (or one node in node 3's subtree) may belong to the multicast group, it has to be reattached back to the multicast tree through another link by means of a procedure that we will describe shortly.
+In the case of beamwidth reduction, we can consider to remove node 2 or 4 following the same approach.
 As either beam radius reduction (i.e., remove coverage for node 5) or beamwidth reduction (i.e., remove coverage for node 2 or 4) will increase node 1's lifetime, a decision must be made as which node we should remove (2, 4, or 5).
-In our implementation (Fig. 3), we rank the order of these three possibilities (nodes 2, 4, and 5), in terms of how much improvement each will bring to node 1's lifetime.
+In our implementation (Fig. 3), we rank the order of these three possibilities (nodes 2, 4, and 5) in terms of how much improvement each will bring to node 1's lifetime.
 We will first try to remove the node that yields the largest increase in nodes 1's lifetime.
 If the reattachment of this node (node 5 in example) is feasible, then we are done.
-Otherwise, we declare removing this node as a failure and we will consider to remove the node that will yield the second largest increase in node 1's lifetime and so forth.
-From the perspective of logical one-hop neighbor, any of these node removal operations, either due to beam-width reduction or due to beam radius reduction, is equivalent to breaking a logical link among the logical one-hop neighbors.
-This observation is important in coding and implementation in the sense that a link removal subroutine (RemoveLink() in Fig. 4) can be used by either the beam radius reduction operation or the beam-width reduction operation.
+Otherwise, we declare by removing this node as a failure, and we will consider removing the node that will yield the second largest increase in node 1's lifetime, and so forth.
+From the perspective of logical one-hop neighbor, any of these node removal operations, either due to beamwidth reduction or due to beam radius reduction, is equivalent to breaking a logical link to one of the logical one-hop neighbors.
+This observation is important in coding and implementation in the sense that a link removal subroutine [RemoveLink() in Fig. 4] can be used by either the beam radius reduction operation or the beamwidth reduction operation.